 If existing data is not available or applicable, or a new smaller dataset is needed for examples in the package, data can be included either as a separate data package (for larger amounts of data) or within the package (for smaller datasets).

 Experimental data packages contain data specific to a particular analysis or experiment.
 They often accompany a software package for use in the examples and vignettes and in general are not updated regularly.
-If you need a general subset of data for workflows or examples first check the AnnotationHub resource for available files (e.g., BAM, FASTA, BigWig, etc.).
+If you need a general subset of data for workflows or examples first check the AnnotationHub resource for available files (e.g., BAM, FASTA, BigWig, etc.) or ExperimentHub for more processed and predefined Bioconductor class structures.

-Bioconductor strongly encourages creating an experiment data package that utilizes ExperimentHub or AnnotationHub (See Creating an Experiment Hub Package or Creating an Annotation Hub Package) but a traditional package that encapsulates the data is also acceptable.
+Bioconductor strongly encourages creating an experiment data package that utilizes ExperimentHub or AnnotationHub (See Create A Hub Package) but a traditional package that encapsulates the data is also acceptable with pre-approval from the bioc-devel mailing list.

 Some key points are summarized in the following sections.